OlivierBarbier/Zuora-Orm/README.md

 	$subscriptions = Account::find(1)->subscriptions;

-If you need to add further constraints to which comments are retrieved, you may call the `comments` method and continue chaining conditions:
+If you need to add further constraints to which subscriptions are retrieved, you may call the `subscriptions` method and continue chaining conditions:

 	$subscriptions = Account::find(1)->subscriptions()->where('Status', '=', 'Active')->get()->first();